 There are two sides to a Bluetooth direction finding product design.
 The locator tag designs do not differ significantly from a regular Bluetooth hardware layout using Nordic devices that support Bluetooth 5.1 direction finding, so this is straightforward and indeed will be the majority case for products employed in Bluetooth direction finding.

 At the locator hub, an antenna array needs to be designed and multiplexed to the Bluetooth SoC because Bluetooth SoCs do not have multiple antenna ports as this would make them prohibitively expensive.
 There are devices on the market that can compliment Nordic SoCs to achieve this function.
 Aside from this the antenna array will likely need 360-degree coverage to capture signals or maybe 180 degrees if it is to be a wall-mounted unit.

 Accurate indoor positioning is a fantastic feature, most people would agree on that.
 But there should be a little cautionary guidance also.
 All of this relates to radio waves being transmitted and we cannot have direct control over the paths they take between transmitter and receiver.
-They less crowded with obstacles, and the more open Line-of-Sight (LoS) the scenario for this technology, then the better the accuracy will be.
+The less crowded with obstacles, and the more open Line-of-Sight (LoS) the scenario for this technology; the better the accuracy will be.
 As signals bounce off walls, cupboards, windows and people, so phase and signal strength can be affected and will introduce small or larger errors.
-However, this is a sophisticated solution to direction finding calculation and tests have indicated it to be very robust even in quite challenging situations.
+However, this is a sophisticated solution to direction finding, that tests have indicated to be very - robust even in quite challenging situations.